What is gabapentin?

 (for patients with RLS) if you are a day sleeper or work a night shift.

 Some people have thoughts about suicide while taking this medicine.
-Your doctor will need to check your progress at regular visits while you are using gabapentin.
+Your doctor should check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

-Gabapentin can pass into breast milk and may harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+Gabapentin can pass into breast milk, but effects on the nursing baby are not known.
+Tell your doctor if you are breast-feeding.

 How should I take gabapentin?

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 The Horizant brand of gabapentin should not be taken during the day.
 For best results, take Horizant with food at about 5:00 in the evening.